 A neat bonus to the registry system is that you can add external algorithms that are not part of the library without having to hack the library.
 For example, suppose you have a hardware specific PRNG on your system.
 You could easily write the few functions required plus a descriptor.
-After registering your PRNG all of the library functions that need a PRNG can instantly take advantage of it.
+After registering your PRNG, all of the library functions that need a PRNG can instantly take advantage of it.
+The same applies for ciphers, hashes, and bignum math routines.